lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 Azure Analysis Services uses Azure Active Directory (Azure AD) to authenticate users who connect to an Analysis Services server.
 You can restrict what data a particular user is able to view, by creating roles and then assigning Azure AD users or groups to those roles.
 For each role, you can:

-- Hide tables or individual columns.
+- Protect tables or individual columns.
-- Hide individual rows based on filter expressions.
+- Protect individual rows based on filter expressions.

 For more information, see [Manage database roles and users](/azure/analysis-services/analysis-services-database-users).